Point Plotter - Cartesian & Polar Coordinates Grapher

-The components of the ordered pairs can be either the Cartesian coordinates or the polar coordinates.
+Note: The components of the ordered pairs can represent Cartesian coordinates or polar coordinates.
+Our Cartesian and the polar points plotter graphs the points based on the selected coordinate system.

 x y